The NestJS API Response Format You Won't Regret

 @nestarc/safe-response does all of this:

-npm install @nestarc/safe-response// app.module.ts — one line
+npm install @nestarc/safe-response// app.module.ts — enable only the metadata your API contract needs

 Includes Swagger schema auto-generation, error code mapping, cursor/offset pagination metadata, i18n adapter, and zero-dependency TypeScript client types.